 “I chose the flying fox because it is a cool animal which does not deserve to go extinct.
 It is harmless to most creatures and looks awesome.
 Did you know that some flying foxes have a wingspan of 1.5 meters (5 feet)?
 They can also live for around 12-15 years.
 Sometimes they can also live for 30 years.
 Flying foxes are currently endangered because of snakes, birds of prey and humans.” — Jungwoon (Andrew), 11.

-Wild At Art is back in 2022!
+Wild At Art will be back in 2023!
 Read more about the competition and get involved.